Arin-Torney/imkat-coder.github.io/index.md

 ## Interaction between each other

-As we already told you, we are th people who are oming togethr to interact with each other.
+As we already told you, we are th people who are coming togethr to interact with each other.
 So we will be not leaving any person behind and have everyone participating in new events.

 We will be interacting specially with the students os that they can learn everything neatly.